 John had been a leader in insurance and risk management education for the past 30 years through the literally thousands of seminars and webinars he had conducted across the country, quite a feat given that John would not fly.
-I won’t belabor his comprehensive resume of experience and accomplishments going back to his graduation as an engineer in the 1960s…you can click here for a brief bio.
+I won’t belabor his comprehensive resume of experience and accomplishments going back to his graduation as an engineer in the 1960s.

 I first met John when he was with the Tennessee Inspection Bureau, an Insurance Services Office (ISO) predecessor.
 The Western Actuarial Bureau in Chicago offered an engineering scholarship at Illinois Institute of Technology which had one of only two 4-year degree programs in fire protection engineering in the country, and he visited my high school to see if there was interest in the scholarship.
 I had already enrolled in a local university and planned to be a high school math/science teacher.
 But I couldn’t pass the chance for a free ride at a top university, so I was the only applicant from my school and ended up getting the scholarship and ultimately graduating and going to work for ISO.